 Violinist Jing Zeng joined the first violin section of The Phoenix Symphony in September 2006.
-A native of China, she began playing the violin at age four and was accepted as the top violin student into the Sichuan Conservatory of Music at age eleven.
-While attending the conservatory’s middle and high schools she was the winner of the Sixth National Violin Competition in Beijing, China.
-At age of sixteen, she was accepted into the Young Artist Program of the Cleveland Institute of Music where she received both bachelor and master degrees, studying with the president of the institute, David Cerone, his wife, Linda Sharon Cerone, and the concertmaster of the Cleveland Orchestra, William Preucil.
+Zeng began playing the violin at age four and was accepted as the top violin student into the Sichuan Conservatory of Music at age 11.
+Zeng was the prize winner of the Sixth National Violin Competition in Beijing, China and the semi-finalist of the Novosibirsk International Violin Competition in Russia at age of 15.
+The following year Zeng received the full scholarship to the Young Artist Program of the Cleveland Institute of Music where she received both of her bachelor and master degrees, studying with David Cerone, Linda Sharon Cerone, and William Preucil.